open-mmlab/mmyolo/docs/en/user_guides/config.md

 Users can attach hooks to training, validation, and testing loops to insert some operations during running.
 There are two different hook fields, one is `default_hooks` and the other is `custom_hooks`.

 `default_hooks` is a dict of hook configs for the hooks that must be required at the runtime.
 They have default priority which should not be modified.
-If not set, runner will use the default values.
+If not set, the runner will use the default values.
 To disable a default hook, users can set its config to `None`.

 ```python
 default_hooks = dict(